San Ricardo

 San Ricardo, officially the Municipality of San Ricardo (Lungsod sa San Ricardo; Bayan ng San Ricardo), is a municipality in the province of Southern Leyte, Philippines.
-The municipality is 152 kilometers (94 mi) from Maasin, the provincial capital, and 190 kilometers (120 mi) from Tacloban, the regional capital of Eastern Visayas.
-According to the 2020 census, it has a population of 10,500 people.
+According to the 2024 census, it has a population of 10,385 people.

 History

 The town was formerly part of Pintuyan, Southern Leyte and composed of 16 barangays: Alangalang, Benit, Bitoon, Buenavista, Cabutan, Camang, Capingkit, Cogon, Esperanza, Kinachawa (Kinatsawa), Lobo, Piinut-an, San Ramon, San Ricardo, Saub, and Timba.

 On October 24, 1965, it became a separate town through Executive Order 194 signed by President Diosdado Macapagal.

 Geography

+San Ricado is 152 kilometers (94 mi) from Maasin, the provincial capital, and 190 kilometers (120 mi) from Tacloban, the regional capital of Eastern Visayas.

 The town's coastal waters are part of the Panaon Island Protected Seascape.

 Barangays

 San Ricardo is politically subdivided into 15 barangays.
 Each barangay consists of puroks, and some have sitios.